corrode/corrode.github.io/content/blog/hardening-rust/index.md

 Remember: if your code relies on behavior that only exists in debug builds, it's not actually tested.
 The optimizer can and will eliminate code it deems unnecessary.

 ## Supply-Chain Security

+Beyond runtime behavior differences, there's another vector for failures you can't ignore: your dependencies.

 Your code is only as safe as your dependencies.
 You should regularly audit your dependencies for known vulnerabilities.
 Two helpful tools for that are [`cargo-audit`](https://github.com/rustsec/rustsec/tree/main/cargo-audit) and [`cargo-deny`](https://embarkstudios.github.io/cargo-deny/).

 ## Runtime Hardening Tooling

+Finally, let's talk about the tools that help you catch problems before they hit production.

 Here are some useful tools to harden your Rust code against runtime failures: